 Make the most of the tranquil atmosphere and unchanging architecture of this university town with your Sixt car hire in Cambridge.
 Stroll along the banks of the River Cam or through the college greens and gardens before exploring the beautiful East Anglian countryside in your rental vehicle.
 Whether you are visiting Cambridge University, have business in the town or are looking forward to a weekend break the convenient location of our car hire branch makes it easy to collect your car rental in Cambridge.

 Our branch menu gives you all the information you need about our opening hours and fleet along with the exact address of the office while the grey tab on the right-hand side of the page has a map pinpointing our exact location in the city.
 Please be aware that our Cambridge branch does not offer a 24-hour return facility and is not open on Sundays.
-Doing a quick online price comparison shows you just how affordable it is to hire a car with us, while we make the reservation procedure straightforward.
+Our comprehensive booking system lets you compare our different vehicle categories and their prices.
 Call us up, use our online booking form or download the Sixt app to reserve your car.
 Your category of car hire in Cambridge is guaranteed but we cannot do the same for specific models.
 Whether you need a rental car for a couple of hours, for a weekend city break or a longer stay our friendly and knowledgeable office staff are waiting to welcome you.

 Our car hire in Cambridge branch offers a premium fleet of saloons and estate cars designed to fit every budget and party size.
 Compact saloons are ideal for exploring the historic streets of the city while larger estates and 4x4s are perfect for family holidays.
 Cambridge is full of stunning wedding venues so let us help make your special day perfect with our selection of luxury self-drive wedding vehicles.
 If you have business or exhibition materials to transport in the city or are moving home or university lodgings why not choose one of our useful and spacious vans?
 Our rental cars are all supplied by well-known names such as BMW, Mercedes-Benz, Jaguar and Audi.
 When you make your rental vehicle reservation enhance your driving experience in Cambridge by selecting extras from our attractive and affordable range.
 Navigate city streets with a Sat Nav while younger family members are kept safe in our child seats.
 Look out for the special deals we offer on additional drivers, unlimited mileage and extra insurance options.
 We are always happy to welcome younger drivers under 25 and offer generous student discounts.